Autism and wandering

 Many autistic children and teenagers wander or run off, even when adults are supervising them.

-- avoid something in their environment, like noise
+- avoid or get away from something in their environment, like noise

-- go to a favourite place, like the park or train station
+- go somewhere in particular – for example, a favourite place like the train station

 - avoid something they’re scared of, like dogs or balloons